-Ilumination and mechanical stablity, along with a simultaneous reference allow us to define a precise measurement system but per se they do not ensure accuracy, i.e., they do not ensure that RV - or any quantity - is measured with a value close to reality.
-That concerns accuracy, and to that we must turn specifically to wavelength calibration.
+Ilumination and mechanical stablity, along with a simultaneous reference, allow us to create a precise measurement system but do not ensure accuracy, i.e., they do not ensure that wavelength or RV measurements are close to reality.
+That concerns wavelength calibration accuracy.

-The wavelength calibration assigns to each detector pixel a wavelength.
-In ESPRESSO this must be done with an error of $\delta\lambda/\lambda=10^{-8}$.
-Unfortunately, none of the traditionally used calibration sources, such as Thorium-Argon lamps or Iodine cells, provide a spectrum with a high density of uniform and stable features, spanning the whole wavelength range of ESPRESSO and with wavelengths values that are defined or can be referenced back to Fundamental Physics.
+The wavelength calibration assigns to each detector pixel a wavelength value.
+In ESPRESSO this must be done with an error of $\delta \lambda/\lambda = 10^{-8}$.
+Unfortunately, none of the traditionally used calibration sources, such as ThAr lamps or Iodine cells, provide a spectrum with a high density of uniform and stable spectral features, spanning the whole wavelength range of ESPRESSO and with wavelengths values that can be referenced back to Fundamental Physics.

-The baseline wavelength calibration adopted for ESPRESSO uses both the ThAr lamp and the Laser Frequency Comb (LFC) as part of its daytime calibrations.
-The LFC presents the characteristics indispensable for an accurate wavelength calibration (high density of sharp lines, high S/N) and provides a link to the frequency standard allowing the highest accuracy.
-However, due to robustness issues, the LFC is not yet offered to the community.
+ESPRESSO can be wavelength-calibrated using either the ThAr lamp plus the FP spectra or the Laser Frequency Comb (LFC).
+The LFC provides a link to the frequency standard, allowing the highest wavelength accuracy of the two methods.
+However, due to robustness issues and frequent breakdowns, ESPRESSO's LFC is not yet offered to the community.

-Currently, a combination of Th-Ar frames and Fabry-Pérot (FP) exposures defines and extends the wavelength-calibration solution across the two detectors.
-The absolute reference wavelength defined by the Thorium lines are extended by the equidistant grid provided by the FP, allowing us to extend the absolute reference in a more homogeneous and precise way than can be done with the Thorium lines alone.
+Currently, a combination of Th-Ar frames and FP exposures define the wavelength-calibration solution across the two detectors.
+The absolute reference wavelength defined by the Thorium lines are extended by the equidistant grid supplied by the FP, allowing us to extend the absolute reference in a more homogeneous and precise way than can be done with the Thorium lines alone.

-The same FP is used for simultaneous drift measurement.
-Note, however, that this reference source was designed for precision and not accuracy.
+As stated before, the same FP is used for simultaneous drift measurement.
+Note, however, that this reference source was designed for precision and not for accuracy.
 The LFC is not used at night for drift measurement due to its limited wavelength range and lifetime.